 Missing a couple of tracks here, from Hoodlum Priest, Fatima Mansions and Jolene Jowett (the latter's actually Eddi Reader, performing as her character from the TV series Your Cheatin' Heart).

 1991: You Would Die For Flintlock.

 Just the one absence here: as The Justified Ancients Of Mu Mu (and all their pseudonyms) deleted their entire back catalogue in 1992, none of their work has ever been released in any sort of legitimate digital format.

 1992: 992 But You Did Not Know.

-Oh, this one's completely full of holes: unavailable tracks from The Adventure Babies, Johnny Marr & Billy Duffy, Peter Gabriel (see the 1980s) and the KLF (see 1991) mean that this compilation barely makes it over 50 minutes.
+Oh, this one's completely full of holes: unavailable tracks from The Adventure Babies, Johnny Marr & Billy Duffy, plus the KLF (see above) mean that this compilation doesn’t quite make it to the one hour mark.
 Good job that that 18 minute Piano Circus track is on Spotify, that's all I'm saying.

 1993: Younger Than The Stones.